escolizzi/strepto2/README.md

 Then, you'll need to start a new simulation with:
   ./strepto_oneseason_lotsadata -input your_data_file_time3000000.txt -change_season_at_initialisation_from_input 1 -maxtime 2500
   (you can add additional options)
-This produces an additional log file which details every single replication and antibiotic production event:
+This produces an additional log file which details every single replication and antibiotic production event.
 With this file, you can run:
 ./correlate_F_and_ABorR_intime.py your_log_file.txt
 which produces a few figures similar to Fig. 2c, 2d, 3c and 3d.